Amine Benchaib

 Amine Benchaib (born 18 June 1998) is a Belgian footballer who plays as a midfielder for A Lyga club Kauno Žalgiris.

 Club career

 Amine Benchaib started his career with Lokeren.
 He made his debut with Lokeren in a 3-0 Belgian First Division A win over K.A.S.
 Eupen on 14 April 2018.

 On 31 January 2022, Benchaib signed a 3.5-year contract with Kortrijk.

+After playing for Mioveni and Farul Constanta in Romania, he joined Lithuanian champions Panevėžys in July 2024.
+Five months later, he signed for Kauno Žalgiris in the same league.

+Benchaib played a crucial role in leading Žalgiris Kaunas to their first-ever A Lyga title in 2025.
+On 14 July 2026, he scored the winning goal as Kauno Žalgiris defeated Kosovar champions Drita and progressed to the second round of the 2026-27 UEFA Champions League qualifying round.

 Personal life

 Born in Belgium, Benchaib is of Moroccan descent.